darrenparkinson/sfcli/README.md

   sfcli bulk upsert [flags]

 Flags:
-  -e, --external string   External ID Field
+  -c, --crlf              Specify CRLF Line Ending (default is LF) -e, --external string   External ID Field
   -f, --file string       CSV File
   -h, --help              help for upsert
-  -o, --object string     Type of Object for Insert, e.g. Account, Contact, Opportunity
+  -s, --sobject string     Type of SObject for Insert, e.g. Account, Contact, Opportunity
 ```

 ### CSV Format

 Use the correct column names as headers in the CSV.
 These can be obtained from the "describe" endpoint for each object type.
-This CLI provides a `describe` command for some objects.
+This CLI provides a `describe` command for objects (see below).

 You can use relationship fields in the CSV so long as the `External ID` field is selected or, if it's a standard field,
 its `idLookup` property is set to `true`.